harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - Everywhere : in larger projects with many source files, libraries, and people working together, it'd be difficult to know that there is a non-const global variable hidden somewhere; re-definition could occur, value of the variable could be changed, and many things could happen intentionally or unintentionally.
 - All at once : in multi-threading/processing program, a non-const global variable that does not have any safeguard against race condition and locks can crash the program.

-### The initialization order problem
+### (Side note) initialization
-- Initialization of static variables (which includes global variables) has a problem where the order in which static objects are initialized across a single or multiple translation units is ambiguous.
-- Initialization of static variables happens as part of program startup, before the execution of the `main` function.
-This proceeds in two phases : static initialization, and dynamic initialization.
+- In C++, variables can be initialized in two main ways: static initialization and dynamic initialization.

-- In static initialization phase, `constexpr` global variables are initialized to their given values.
-Global variables without initializers are zero-initialized.
-	- e.g. `constexpr int x = 5;` and `int y;` are initialized in static initialization phase.
-- In dynamic initialization phase, non-`constexpr` global variables are initialized.
+#### Static initialization
+- Static initialization occurs at compile time.
+This means that the initial value of the variable is determined and set during the compilation of the program.
+- If initial value is assigned to a variable, then the variable is initialized with that value.
+- If initial value is not provided, then the variable is zero-initialized.
+- Note that static variables are:
+	- Non-const global variable that has `static` keyword
+	-